time4tea/gopro-dashboard-overlay/README.md

 ## Latest Changes
+- 0.22.0
+  - Filter points that have DOP too large.
 - 0.21.0
   - Built-in support for 4k videos, with a supporting overlay.
 Feedback welcomed.
   - Use --overlay-size with --layout xml to use custom overlay sizes and layouts